Nick Mason‑Williams

 PRIVACY POLICY

-Nick regularly acts in family proceedings, including matrimonial finance, public and private children proceedings, and applications for protective injunctions.
-He has represented clients at all stages of proceedings, including FDRs and final hearings.
+Nick regularly acts in matrimonial finance, private children and protective injunction proceedings.
+He has represented clients at all stages of proceedings.

 Nick represents claimants and defendants in personal injury cases and acted in small claims and fast track trials, particularly encompassing road traffic accidents.